nimbus117/-cc_w3d1_hw/homework.md

 DELETE FROM movies WHERE year < 2017;
 -- all movies with a title ending in a number
 DELETE FROM movies WHERE title ~ '[1-9]$';
+-- all in range
+DELETE FROM movies WHERE id IN (SELECT id WHERE title ~ '[1-9]$');
+-- between range
+DELETE FROM people WHERE id BETWEEN 1 AND 10;
 ```